Due:

 Exercises

-It is up to you to verify that:
+This means it is up to you to verify that:

 1. You have submitted the correct file.